Skip to content

 • Invalid message format: Message cannot be unmarshaled to KafkaRejectedTxTopicMessage

-• Empty or invalid transaction hash: Hash does not contain exactly 32 bytes
+• Empty or invalid transaction hash: Hash is not a valid hexadecimal string

 • Missing reason: Reason field is empty